tjoliveira/cifar10-classification-autoencoder/README.md

 ```

-Not all the available configurations were explored within this project due to temporal constrains, but it is relatively easy to change model configuration with these dictionaries.
+Not all the available configurations were explored in this project due to temporal constrains, but it is relatively easy to test them by changing configurations with these dictionaries.

 # Instructions